punz321/AI-Flappy-Bird/README.md

 ### Features to add:
 - design the bird
-- a new theme per turn
+- a new theme per turn (like snow or fall)
+- bird gets angrier / sweatier the higher the difficulty
+- snarky remarks

 ## Day 1
 - created repo + basic folder structure